Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-animatetransform.md

 </svg>
 ```

-As you can see we can't just place `animateTransform` twice under the same element, so we can use a `<g>` tag to wrap our element in and because of this use two animations!.
+As you can see, we can't just place `animateTransform` twice under the same element, so we can use a `<g>` tag to wrap our element in, and because of this, use two animations!

 You can view all these animations on the following Codepen.